How to Crawl with Sitebulb on AWS

 The key will display in gobbledegook, so hit Decrypt Password to see something more legible.
 Copy your password to the clipboard.

-Fire up the RDP shortcut you downloaded earlier and hit Connect.
-You may also wish to tick 'Don't ask me again for connections to this computer', so save time next time around.
+Windows has remote desktop software installed by default, so just fire up the RDP shortcut you downloaded earlier and hit Connect.
+You may also wish to tick 'Don't ask me again for connections to this computer', to save time next time around.

 Paste in the decrypted password from your clipboard.
 Again, tick 'Remember me' to save time.